ruoyongxu/ruoyongxu.github.io/_pages/home.md

 {% include base_path %}

 # Hi, welcome!
-I am currently employed as a statistician at Pharmaron.
+I am currently employed as a statistician at a pharmaceutical company.

 I obtained my PhD from the University of Toronto in 2022 under the supervision of Prof. Patrick Brown.
 Prior to that, I completed my MSc in Biostatistics at the University of Toronto.

-Since March 2024, I have been working as a part-time researcher with Prof. Patrick Brown and am open to research opportunities and collaboration in applied statistics and software development.
+I am open to research opportunities and collaboration in applied statistics and software development.

 ## Research